-Health and Safety Code 11375 HS is California's statute governing the possession for sale, sale, and possession of certain controlled substances.
+Health and Safety Code 11375 HS is the California statute governing the possession, possession for sale, and sale of certain controlled substances.
 These substances include prescription sedatives and benzodiazepine drugs, such as

 - Ativan, and